Azure/azure-powershell/src/Network/Network/help/Remove-AzFirewallPolicyRuleCollectionGroupDraft.md

 ```

 ### -AzureFirewallPolicyName
-The name of the firewall policy
+The name of the firewall policy.

 ```yaml
 Type: System.String